KiranUber/AV-Trips/README.md

 1. I start from the AV-native trip table.
 2. I keep a trip if the serving car is a known autonomous vehicle, or the trip ran on the self-driving flow.
-3. I drop Polestar cars, because they are incorrectly tagged as autonomous and are not real AVs.
+3. I drop a few makes that are incorrectly tagged as autonomous (Polestar, Fisker, Honda) and are not real AVs.
 4. I collapse to one row per trip, because the source table occasionally repeats a trip.

 ```sql